medplum/medplum/examples/medplum-chart-demo/README.md

 This repo is organized into two main directories: `src` and `data`.

-The `src` directory contains the app, including a `pages` and `components` directory.
-In addition, it contains a `bots` directory, which has [Medplum Bots](/packages/docs/docs/bots/bot-basics.md) for use.
+The `src` directory contains the React app that implements the charting UX.
+In addition, it contains a `bots` directory, which has [Medplum Bots](/packages/docs/docs/bots/bot-basics.md) to implement the parsing of notes into structured data.

 The `data` directory contains data that can be uploaded for use in the demo.
 The `example` directory contains data that is meant to be used for testing and learning, while the `core` directory contains resources, terminologies, and more that are necessary to use the demo.